slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to find mentors?

-Look for the silver medalist.
+Look for the «silver medalist».
 He has more availability, and sometimes, a better attitude than «the golden child».

 > *'Don’t follow your mentors; follow your mentors’ mentors.' -- David Leach*